 ATVs are specifically designed for off-road usage.
 Injuries often result where ATVs are not used as they were intended, and unfortunately, a large number of those injured are children under the age of 16.

-Some of the injuries caused by ATVs include: broken bones, face and head injuries such as concussions and severe brain trauma.
+Some of the injuries caused by Car wreck include: broken bones, face and head injuries such as concussions and severe brain trauma.
 Factors that contribute to the high number of accidents are: speed, alcohol, unsafe weather conditions, drugs, unawareness of hazardous conditions, reckless or negligent driving and a defective ATV.

 Prevention of Accidents Involving ATVs